PabloVallbona/ada-template-website/volatility.md

 ---

-And let s compute aswell :
+And let's compute as well :

-- The average anualized return of each Group :
+- The average annualized return of each Group :

 $$
 \overline{R}_{\mathrm{ann}}